-Traditionally, grape focaccia is made with native Tuscan wine grapes known as canaiolo—the small, dark grapes make up part of the blend of Chianti wine, playing a supporting role to sangiovese.
-These days it’s usually made with fragrant, berry-like concord grapes (uva fragola) although we made it with several varieties of black grapes available in local markets—both those with seeds and without seeds—and everything we tried turned out spectacularly.
-Just be warned if you use grapes with seeds that the bread will be punctuated with bitter crunchiness.
-[Editor’s Note: Not everyone cares for the traditional bitter crunch of seeds in this bread.
-Consider yourself warned.]
-It is imperative that you NOT substitute red or green seedless grapes, which lack the requisite taste and texture that lend schiacciata all’uva its characteristic jamminess.
+Traditionally, grape focaccia, or Schiacciata All’uva, takes its characteristic jamminess from native Tuscan wine grapes known as canaiolo, the small, dark grapes make up part of the blend of Chianti wine.
+It’s an Italian winemakers tradition.
+These days it’s usually made with the more common and fragrant concord grapes (uva fragola).
+We made it with several varieties of black grapes available in local stores—both those with seeds and without seeds—and everything we tried turned out spectacularly well.
+Just be warned if you use grapes with seeds, the bread will be punctuated with bitter crunchiness.–Renee Schettler Rossi

 For the focaccia dough

-- 4 cups (18 ounces or 500 grams) all-purpose flour, plus more for dusting
+- 4 cups all-purpose flour, plus more for dusting

-- 2 tablespoons (3/4 ounce or 20 grams) fresh yeast or 1 envelope (2 1/2 level teaspoons or 1/4 ounce or 7 grams) active dry yeast
+- 2 tablespoons fresh yeast or 1 envelope (2 1/2 level teaspoons or 1/4 ounce or 7 grams) active dry yeast

 - 1 2/3 cups lukewarm water

 For the grape focaccia

 - Confectioners sugar (optional)

 - Dump the flour into a large bowl, stir to aerate it, and create a well in the center.